 Limitations and Delimitations.
-Discuss ways in which you have, in advance, intentionally set certain parameters (delimitations) on your study, specifically in relation to the scope of your research question or the demographics of your choice of participants, texts, or other primary research data.
+Discuss ways in which you have, in advance, intentionally set certain parameters (delimitations) on your study, specifically in relation to the scope of your research question, texts, or other primary research data.
 Also, discuss ways in which you anticipate that your research design itself may establish certain limitations with respect to such matters as the generalizability of findings.
 Finally, discuss, at least briefly, the ways in which you anticipate relevant socio-cultural-historical contexts influencing the outcomes and implications of your study.

 Ethical Concerns.
 In this section, describe ethical concerns related to your topic, research problem, research question, approach to research, and their impact on the process of your research.
-Ethical concerns need to be assessed and addressed regardless of whether one is using or not using human participants.
-The health and well-being of the researcher as well as participants must be considered.
-See pages 64-74 for information regarding the principles of ethical research and obtaining Institutional Review Board approval.
-See pages 67-74 for a sample Ethics Application for Approval for the Use of Human Participants.
-See pages 110-115 for templates of Ethics Applications for both the Non-Use of Human Participants and the Use of Human Participants.
+Ethical concerns need to be assessed and addressed even though no human participants or co-researchers are used.
+The health and well-being of the researcher as well must be considered.
+See pages 61-64 for information regarding the principles of ethical research and obtaining Institutional Review Board approval.
+See pages 65-72 for a sample Ethics Application for Approval for the Use of Human Participants in a Production Thesis.
+See pages 108-115 for templates of Ethics Applications for the Non-Use of Human Participants, the Use of Human Participants in a Production Thesis, and the Use of Animals.